How to Integrate Social Media Into Your Website and What Benefits It Brings to Your Business?

 That's what social media integration is.
 It helps create a smoother customer experience and supports the traffic increase for your different communication channels.
-The rest of the article will give you deeper insight into social media integration strategies and the benefits you can extract from them.
+The rest of the article will give you deeper insight into the benefits of social media marketing and the social media integration strategies you can extract from them.

 Rule: All roads lead to the website.

-Though website social media integration generally means encouraging the traffic exchange between the website and social media, its final goal is to collect as many users as possible on your website.
+Though website social media integration generally means encouraging the traffic exchange between the website and social media, its final goal is to collect as many users as possible.

 Let's bring an example from real life.

-You might shop in a big mall, where there are different stores, or you might go to a branded shop of your favorite company located in a separate area.
+You might shop in a big mall, where there are different stores.
+You might go to a branded shop of your favorite company located in a separate area.

-In the first case, each store of the mall has less chances to make you purchase something because there are too many competitors located in the same area.
-Therefore your options for comparing the products of different brands increase.
+In the first case, each store of the mall has fewer chances to make you purchase something.
+There are too many competitors located in the same area.
+Therefore, your options for comparing the products of different brands increase.
 In other words, each store in a shopping mall should invest sufficient resources to attract the visitor's attention because of high competition.

 On the contrary, your interaction with competitor brands significantly decreases if you go to a separate store of your favorite brand.
-Chances are high you will buy everything you need from there because it's convenient and you have no alternative choice to compare with.
+Chances are high you will buy everything you need from there because it's convenient, and you have no choice to compare with.

 The same works with social media and websites.

-Your company social media pages are your rented space in the area, where your customers have instant access to numerous other brands in your niche.
+Your company social media pages are your rented space in the area.
+The place where your customers have instant access to numerous other brands in your niche.
 Within a minute, they can exit your social media page and search hundreds of your competitors.
 This puts conversions and customer loyalty at significant risk.

 However, when you manage to bring them to your website, you fully control the content they see.
 There is no space for competitor's advertising pop-ups, and the users are less likely to be distracted from your offered products or services.
-If you also manage to tie your website visitors to your company, such as offering them subscriptions, membership, and other options, your chances to turn them into loyal customers significantly increase.
+If you also manage to tie your website visitors to your company, by offering them subscriptions, discounts, and other options, your chances to turn them into loyal customers significantly increase.

-So, from this point of the article, you should understand website social media integration as the strategy which helps bring traffic to your website from your social media platforms.
+So, from this point of the article, you should understand what website social media integration are.
+What are the strategies helping bring traffic to your website from your social media platforms.